 • Following escalation logic based on time-of-day, property, and staff availability

-This isn’t a chatbot in a call script.
-It’s a frontline agent that never sleeps.
+This is not a chatbot in a call script.
+It is a frontline agent that never sleeps.

 What the numbers show

-Enterprise operators deploying AI agents in place of outsourced call centers have seen:
+Enterprise operators deploying AI agents in place of outsourced call centers have seen meaningful results:

 Strategic implications for leaders

-1. The “always-on” promise is now real.
-AI agents don’t go off shift, miss emails, or deviate from SOPs.
+• The “always-on” promise is now real.
+AI agents do not go off shift, miss emails, or deviate from SOPs.

-2. Human escalation becomes strategic, not default.
-When the AI escalates, it’s for legitimate, high-priority issues, preserving staff bandwidth.
+• Human escalation becomes strategic, not default.
+When the AI escalates, it is for legitimate, high-priority issues — preserving staff bandwidth.